stb-gaming/high-scores/_games/sb3.md

 ---
 title: "SpongeBob 3"
-full-title: "SpongeBob SquarePants in "The Flying Dutchman""
+full-title: "SpongeBob SquarePants in The Flying Dutchman"
 description: "Where's Gary?
 He's been kidnapped by the ghostly Flying Dutchman!"
 developer: "Denki"
 brand: "Nickelodeon"